maxolivera/go-torrent/README.md

 Through this project, I've deepened my understanding of network protocols, binary data handling, and concurrency in Go.
 My goal is to continue developing go-torrent into a robust, feature-complete BitTorrent client, showcasing not only my software development skills but also my enthusiasm for distributed systems.

+## Contributing

+If you'd like to contribute, please fork the repository and open a pull request to the `master` branch.